brainstormforce/switch-to-astra/README.md

 ### IMPORTANT NOTES: ###

 - This plugin is made just for the Astra Theme.
 It does not work with other themes.
-- Supported Page Builders - Beaver Builder, Elementor & Visual Composer.
+- Supported Page Builders - Beaver Builder, Elementor & WPBakery Page Builder.
 - Please take a backup of your website before using this plugin.

 ### WHY SWITCH TO ASTRA? ###